ros2/turtlebot2_demo/Turtlebot_Setup.md

 - [8] A microSD card for the Pine64; this is known to work: https://www.amazon.com/gp/product/B013CP5HCK/ref=oh_aui_detailpage_o04_s01?ie=UTF8&psc=1
 - [9] A way to plug the microSD card into your Linux machine; if you don’t have one, buy this: https://www.amazon.com/gp/product/B00KX4TORI/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1
 - [10] A heatsink for the Pine64; the ones for the Raspberry Pi will do: https://www.amazon.com/gp/product/B01GE7Q060/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1

-It can also be helpful for debugging to have an HDMI->HDMI cable so you can hook the Pine64 to a monitor [11]: https://www.amazon.com/AmazonBasics-High-Speed-HDMI-Cable-Standard/dp/B014I8SSD0/ref=sr_1_3?ie=UTF8&qid=1495646629&sr=8-3&keywords=HDMI+cable
+- It can also be helpful for debugging to have an HDMI->HDMI cable [11] so you can hook the Pine64 to a monitor: https://www.amazon.com/AmazonBasics-High-Speed-HDMI-Cable-Standard/dp/B014I8SSD0/ref=sr_1_3?ie=UTF8&qid=1495646629&sr=8-3&keywords=HDMI+cable

 ## Setup: